davidmarble/virtualenvwrapper-win/README.rst

 This is a port of Doug Hellmann's 'virtualenvwrapper <http://www.doughellmann.com/projects/virtualenvwrapper/>`_ to Windows batch scripts.
 The idea behind virtualenvwrapper is to ease usage of Ian Bicking's `virtualenv <http://pypi.python.org/pypi/virtualenv>`_, a tool for creating isolated Python virtual environments, each with their own libraries and site-packages.

-Note: These scripts have only been tested on Windows 7.
-They will probably work on other Windows versions.
+These should work on any version of Windows (Windows XP, Windows Vista, Windows 7).
 They do not require Powershell.

 Installation
 ------------